Skip to contents

 chains

 integer specifying the number of parallel chains for the model.
-Ignored if algorithm %in% c('meanfield', 'fullrank', 'pathfinder', 'laplace')
+Ignored for variational inference algorithms.

 burnin

-integer specifying the number of warmup iterations of the Markov chain to run to tune sampling algorithms.
-Ignored if algorithm %in% c('meanfield', 'fullrank', 'pathfinder', 'laplace')
+integer specifying the number of warmup iterations to tune sampling algorithms.
+Ignored for variational inference algorithms.

 samples

-integer specifying the number of post-warmup iterations of the Markov chain to run for sampling the posterior distribution
+integer specifying the number of post-warmup iterations for sampling the posterior distribution.

 thin